heldstephan/jpt-amz/LKH-AMZ/README.txt

 Download the software and execute the following UNIX commands:

-    tar xvfz LKH-AMZ-Final.tgz
+    tar xvfz LKH-AMZ.tgz
-    cd LKH-AMZ-Final
+    cd LKH-AMZ
     make

-Two executable files called LKH and score will now be available in the directory LKH-AMZ-Final.
+Two executable files called LKH and score will now be available in the directory LKH-AMZ.

 The script solve_and_merge is used for finding LKH tours for instances in two given directories and compute the score of the merged tours.